EasyCorp/EasyAdminBundle/Resources/doc/tutorials/tips-and-tricks.rst

 override the default ``layout.html.twig`` template and empty the ``head_stylesheets`` and ``head_javascript`` Twig blocks.

-Read the `Advanced Design Customization`_ section to learn how to override default templates.
+Read the :ref:`Advanced Design Customization <list-search-show-advanced-design-configuration>` section to learn how to override default templates.

 Removing Action Labels and Displaying Just Icons
 ------------------------------------------------